willdurand/willdurand.github.io/_posts/2021-01-23-bare-metal-raspberry-pi-2-programming.md

 ---

-Last week-end, I started to play with [willOS](https://github.com/willdurand/willOS) (my very own 64-bit kernel) and one of the [Raspberry Pi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) I had in a drawer (32-bit architecture unfortunately but that's a story for another time).
+Last week-end, I started to play with [ArvernOS](https://github.com/willdurand/ArvernOS) (my very own 64-bit kernel) and one of the [Raspberry Pi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) I had in a drawer (32-bit architecture unfortunately but that's a story for another time).

-After a few hours, I was able to run willOS with most features disabled on real hardware (getting it to run in [QEMU](https://www.qemu.org/) was surprisingly straightforward).
+After a few hours, I was able to run ArvernOS with most features disabled on real hardware (getting it to run in [QEMU](https://www.qemu.org/) was surprisingly straightforward).
 In the following, I'll explain the boot sequence of a Raspberry Pi 2 and show how it works using an example.